awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-resources.md

 + Painless
 + Lucene Expressions
 + Mustache
 For Elasticsearch 5\.5 and newer domains, Amazon ES supports stored scripts using the `_scripts` endpoint\.
 Elasticsearch 5\.3 and 5\.1 domains only support inline scripts\.
-To learn more, see [How to use scripts](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting-using.html#modules-scripting-stored-scripts) in the Elasticsearch documentation\.

 **TCP transport**
 The service supports HTTP on port 80, but does not support TCP transport\.